CXRLL/Fjord/README.md

 cd Fjord

 ## 5. Run Fjord.
-Run Fjord by typing in Fjord.
-(For Windows Only) or use an Python Interpreter.
+Run Fjord by typing in .\Fjord in the Fjord Directory (For Windows Only) or use an Python Interpreter, or add Fjord To $PATH and type in Fjord (For Linux and Windows)